keltoumboukra/SamplePoolingForNGS/WorkingDocument.md

 PART 1: Run Qubit assay

 Input = input sample plate with samples in Echo 384 PP plate in quadrant A1.
-Standard in B2 (same vol as samples).
-Working solution in D2 with 18 uL to be transfered so a min of 33 uL available to include 15 uL dead volume.
+Standard 1 in B2 (25 uL) and Standard 2 in D2 (25 uL)

 Run SAMI program: Qubit_Echo_Clario
 Step 1.
-Transfer of samples and standards from the input plate to the assay plate (Greiner 384) Step 2.
-Transfer of working solution from Echo reservoir to assay plate (use 1450nl*120wells=1710nL + dv of 250 nL -> ~ 2ml) Step 3.
-Plate shaken on BS2 for 30 sec at 2000 rpm Step 4.
+Transfer of samples and standards from the input plate to the assay plate (Greiner 384) [AQ SP High] Step 2.
+Transfer of working solution from Echo reservoir to assay plate (use 1450nl*120wells=1710nL + dv of 250 nL -> ~ 2.2ml)
+Step 3.
+Plate shaken on BS2 for 30 sec at 2000 rpm
+Step 4.
 Plate read on Clariostar with KB_Qubit384_1quadrant program